imec-int/solid-rag-toolbox/documentation/docs/access-control-setup/scopes-and-policies.md

 ## Permissions

 Permissions are scope-based to reflect the actual permissions of a user on a certain scope and policy.
 Permissions are linked to the policies and scopes.
-They have the final word on whether you have access or not; without permissions, access is not handled.
+Defining policies and/or scopes without linking them to permissions won't work.
+Permissions are the final step in the process of defining access control.

 ![Keycloak permissions overview](./img/keycloak_permissions.png)
 _Keycloak permissions overview of Authz-service_